 Lighting.
 Any proposed outdoor lighting for a data center or digital mining use shall comply with the requirements of Section 3.21.

 Fencing.
-Fencing may be required for a data center or digital mining use if necessary for safety or security purposes.
+Fencing shall be required for a data center or digital mining use if necessary for safety or security purposes.
 The Planning Commission shall have discretion to approve the height, location and type of fencing.

 Parking.
 Data centers and digital mining uses shall provide a minimum of one (1) off-street parking space for each employee of the data center, and an additional three (3) visitor parking spaces.
-In the alternative the Planning Commission may allow parking at 1 space per 100,000 square feet of building area.
+In the alternative the Planning Commission may allow parking at 1 space per 2,000 square feet of building area.